ownport/local-ci/README.md

 [![Build Status](https://travis-ci.org/ownport/local-ci.svg?branch=master)](https://travis-ci.org/ownport/local-ci)

+NOTE: The local-ci project is pure *experimental project*, for production use please check [drone-ci](https://github.com/drone/drone) project

 Simple CI tool for building and testing projects in different environments.
 Local-CI is used the approach with docker containers to create new environment, install required for the project dependencies and run tests.

 ## Installation